-In addition to the general-purpose dialogue act interpretation algorithms just described, we may want to build special-purpose detectors for particularly important acts.
-In this section we briefly introduce the issues in designing one such detector, for the recognition of user correction of system errors.
+In addition to general-purpose dialogue act interpretation, we may want to build specialpurpose detectors for particular acts.
+Let's consider one such detector, for the recognition of user correction of system errors.
 If a dialogue system misrecognizes an utterance (usually as a result of ASR errors) the user will generally correct the error by repeating themselves, or rephrasing the utterance.
 Dialogue systems need to recognize that users are doing a correction, and then figure out what the user is trying to correct, perhaps by interacting with the user further.